*Edit July 2017: personal grievances with Glossika

 Previously LATG had partnered with Glossika in an affiliate program that “pays” me a small commission whenever sales are made via this site.
-The original issue was that I was not paid, which was annoying, but not ultimately the end of the world.
-After relatively little necessary consideration I have terminated this association with Glossika on account of unhelpful and shady business practices and an extreme lack of professionalism by the administration.
-While I still believe that the product as a solid choice for learners, working with them has left a bad taste in my mouth and I will not be working with Glossika in the future.
+After relatively little necessary consideration I have terminated this association with Glossika on account of an extreme lack of helpfulness and professionalism by specific members of the administration.
+It is unfortunate that these interactions have had to blow back on the company, but that’s how the cookie crumbles.

 Role as a primary resource

 A while back I wrote an article about what I classify as “primary” and “secondary” resources.
 Primary resources are your flagship language learning platforms.

 To recap briefly – If we can agree that there are four primary components of learning a language – listening, speaking, reading and writing – we can then state that a “primary” language resource contains 3-4 of these qualities, whereas a “secondary” resource consists of 1-2.

 They’re both highly valuable, but as stated, every learner needs a battering ram, an alpha resource They’re your language classes, lessons.
 They are your big programs that form the backbone of your language learning project.